saltta/hangman-game/README.md

 ### Surface

 Considering that the objective of this project was to make a Python program to be run via terminal, no HTML or CSS (aside from the basic provided by the Code Institute template) was used.
 All of the graphic design is in-game in the form of ASCII Art, it is visible in the stylized way the title, win and fail messages are written as well as the gallows and the man.
 In order to not have a dull looking game with nothing but lines of words and characters, a visual representation was necessary to make the experience more enjoyable.

+A little bit of color was added to the program in order to make the warnings, win/lose messages and some options stand apart from the rest of the monochromatic terminal, catching the player's attention.
+As a side benefit, it makes the game slightly more lively.

+The colors I chose were:
+*   Blue - To indicate the options to start or restart the game
+* Yellow - To warn the user that they have made a mistake
+* Red - To tell the user he has failed the objective, also as the man's head to give a sense of urgency
+* Green - To tell the user he has succeeded

 The hangman: